riceissa/issarice.com/wiki/feed.md

 license: CC-BY
 tags: site
 ---

+*This page is about the Atom and RSS feeds for this website.
+If you're looking for specific social media feeds, head over to my pages on [Facebook]() or [Quora](); see also my [Contact]() page, where you'll find a list of my various social media accounts.*

 I have an [RSS feed](feed.xml) for this website where you can get updates (this is probably the best way to get updates, since it includes only the more important changes).